 The role of foreign trade in economic development is considerable.
-The classical and neo-classical economists attached so much importance to international trade in a country's development that they regarded it as an engine of growth.
-We shall discuss how international trade helps economic development towards the progress of less developed countries (LDCs).
+The classical and neo-classical economists attached so much importance to international trade in a country's development that they regarded it as

-This section focuses on direct and indirect benefits on foreign trade to LDCs.
+This section focus on direct and indirect benefits on foreign trade to LDCs

 International trade possesses great importance for LDCs.

 It provides the urge to develop the knowledge and experience that make development possible, and the means to accomplish it.
+Herberlier opines, "My overall conclusion is that international trade has made a tremendous contribution to the development of less developed countries in the 19th and 20th centuries and can be expected to make an equally big contribution in the future....
+And that substantial free trade with marginal, insubstantial correction and deviations, is the best policy from the point of view of economic development".

 When a country specializes in the production of a few goods due to international trade and division of labour, it exports those commodities which it produces cheaper in exchange for what others can produce at a lower cost.
 It gains from trade and there is increase in national income which, in turn, raises the level of output and the growth rate of economy.
-Thus, the higher level of output through trade tends to break the vicious circle of poverty and promotes economic development.
+Thus the higher level of output through trade tends to break the vicious circle of poverty and promotes economic development.

 An LDC is hampered by the small size of its domestic market which fails to absorb sufficient volume of output.
 This leads to low inducement to investment.
 The size of the market is also small because of low per capita income and of purchasing power.
-International trade widens the market across the borders and increases the inducement to invest income and saving through more efficient resource allocation.
-Myint1 has applied Smith's2 "vent for surplus" theory to the LDCs for measuring the effects of gains from international trade.
+International trade widens the market and increases the inducement to invest income and saving through more efficient resource allocation.
+Myint has applied Smith's "vent for surplus" theory to the LDCs for measuring the effects of gains from international trade.
 The introducing of foreign trade opens the possibility of a "vent for surplus" (or potential surplus) in the primary producing LDCs.
-Since, land and labour are underutilized in the traditional subsistence sector in such a country, its opening up to foreign trade provides larger opportunities to produce more primary products in exchange for imports of manufactured products which it cannot itself produce.
-Thus, it benefit from international trade.
+Since land and labour are underutilized in the traditional subsistence sector in such a country, its opening up to foreign trade provides larger opportunities to produce more primary products in exchange for imports of manufactured products which it cannot itself produce.
+Thus it benefit from international trade.

-The vent for surplus theory, as applied to an LDC, is explained in Fig Before trade with under utilized resources, the country is producing and consuming OX_1 of primary products and X_1E of manufactured products at point E inside the production possibility curve AB.
+The vent for surplus theory, as applied to an LDC, is explained in Fig.1.2.
+Before trade with under utilised resources, the country is producing and consuming OX_1 of primary products and X_1E of manufactured products at point E inside the production possibility curve AB.
 With the opening up of foreign trade, the production point shifts from E to D on the production possibility curve AB.
-Now the utilization of formerly under utilized land and labour enables the country to increase its production of primary exportable product from OX_1 to OX_2 without any sacrifice in the production of other goods and services.
-Given the international terms of trade line PP', the country exchanges ED (= X_1X_2) more of primary exportable product against EC larger manufactured importable products.
+Now the utilisation of formerly underutilised land and labour enables the country to increase its production of primary exportables from OX_1 to OX_2 without any sacrifice in the production of other goods and services.
+Given the international terms of trade line PP', the country exchanges ED (= X_1X_2) more of primary exportable against EC larger manufactured importables.